-We used actual list prices from Amazon.com in this study and so we assume that the differences in observed desirability stem primarily from individual preferences.
-However, when prices (and perceived value) vary, a similar pattern might also hold, such that people high in connectedness who do consider opportunity costs will reduce spending by either purchasing products perceived as providing better value or choosing not purchase when perceived prices are high.
+We used actual list prices from the same source (Amazon.com) in this study and so we assume that the differences in observed desirability stem primarily from individual preferences, rather than perceived value.
+However, when prices (and perceived value) vary, a similar pattern might also hold, such that people high in connectedness who do consider opportunity costs will reduce spending by either constraining their purchasing to those products perceived as providing better value or choosing not purchase when perceived prices are high.

 Studies 6 and 7 manipulate the awareness of opportunity costs by prompting consideration of relevant tradeoffs before making a decision.
 These findings raise the question of how related a ranking decision process needs to be to have an opportunity-cost reminder effect.
-To test the boundaries of ranking interventions, we subsequently ran a second version of Study 7 as a post-test, where 395 participants were instead asked to rank six irrelevant items-products unrelated to those in the purchase decision: running shoes, sunglasses, indoor grills, carry-on luggage, light fleece jackets, and noise-cancelling headphones.
+To test the boundaries of ranking interventions, we subsequently ran a second version of study 7 as a post-test, where 395 participants were instead asked to rank six irrelevant items-products unrelated to those in the purchase decision: running shoes, sunglasses, indoor grills, carry-on luggage, light fleece jackets, and noise-cancelling headphones.
 We also measured Propensity to Plan.
-In a regression predicting the number of expensive choices (out of the six pairs), by (i) connectedness condition, (ii) tradeoff salience-ranking before vs. after choosing, (iii) Propensity to Plan, and all possible interactions, no simple effects of any variables and no two-way or three-way interactions appeared (-.03 $\leq \beta$ s $\leq$ .05, -.48 $\leq$ ts $\leq$ .83, ps $\geq$ .41, Table 23 in Appendix B).
+In a regression predicting the number of expensive choices (out of the six pairs), by (i) connectedness condition, (ii) tradeoff salience-ranking before versus after choosing, (iii) Propensity to Plan, and all possible interactions, no simple effects of any variables and no two-way or three-way interactions appeared (-.03 $\leq \beta$ s \leq .05, -.48 \leq ts \leq .83, ps all NS, table 23 in web appendix B).
 These results suggest that for prioritization to affect purchasing, the tradeoffs considered may need to directly involve the goods to potentially be purchased, and simply cueing the idea of prioritization more generally, as a mindset, may be insufficient.

-Study 7 generalizes our findings to a more typical multi-product purchase situation.
+Study 7 generalizes our findings to a multi-product purchase situation.
 A task that people often do before shopping-prioritizing categories of spending under consideration-can highlight tradeoffs, and this facilitates the effect of connectedness on fiscal restraint.
 In particular, the restrained spending occurs for purchases of product categories that are less personally desirable.
-As a result, higher-connectedness respondents' tastes for spending are both reduced and more focused after completing the ranking task.
+As a result, higher-connectedness respondents' spending is both reduced and more focused on valued purchases after completing the ranking task.